EditB/100-days-of-code/r1-log.md

 ### R1D25
 - Worked out the details for the rest of the project.
 Set up MongoDB on my local environment.
 Still need to set it up for Glitch.

+### R1D26
+- Not sure if this and the tweet days are in sync...
+Anyway, today couldn't get much done.
+Had a long and busy day and got really tired by the evening when I was meant to do the hour of coding.
+Still did it but couldn't get much done...